E8 Series Shinkansen: Design

-The 7-car trains have two service classes: ordinary cars and Green cars, with a seating capacity of 355.
-This is 39 fewer seats than the E3 series trains it replaces.
-Both seating configurations are 2+2 abreast, as is the case for all other mini-Shinkansen trains.
-AC power outlets are available in both classes.
-Both the cabins and vestibules are equipped with security cameras.
-The green car has room for one wheelchair user, while each ordinary car has room for two.
-All seven cars are equipped to handle large baggage.
+The 7-car E8 series trainsets offer two service classes—Green Car (business class) and ordinary—with a total seating capacity of 355 passengers, 39 fewer than the E3 series sets they replace.
+Seating in both classes is arranged 2+2 abreast, consistent with other mini-Shinkansen rolling stock.
+AC power outlets are provided at all seats, and both passenger cabins and vestibules are equipped with security cameras.
+The Green Car includes space for one wheelchair user, while ordinary car 12 (immediately behind the Green Car) provides space for three.
+A universal-access restroom along with a multipurpose room is located between the cars.
+All seven cars are equipped to accommodate large baggage.